 How to Mix a Martini That'll Impress Even The Most Meticulous Drinkers

-Martinis: they’re the perfect example of something 'simple' but not 'easy.'
-They’re a clean, classic, uncomplicated cocktail, yet they stir up more controversy than almost any other drink.
-Sometimes these things go hand in hand.
+Martinis are the perfect example of something simple, but not easy.
+This clean, classic, uncomplicated cocktail manages to stir up more controversy than almost any other drink.

 Clearly, customizing a martini to your specific palate is important.
-If you've been drinking them for years, chances are you already know exactly how you like yours.
-But if you're new to martini land, welcome!
-We recommend trying them with a few different ingredients (and ratios) to find what suits you best.
+If you've been drinking them for years, you probably know exactly how you like yours, but if you're new to martini land, welcome!
+We recommend tinkering with a few different ingredients (and ratios) to find what suits you.

-No matter how you mix yours, H. L. Mencken was real woke when he said that “martinis are the only American invention as perfect as a sonnet."
-Here are six simple steps to make your own version of the classic cocktail like a pro.
+No matter how you mix it, H. L. Mencken was real woke when he said, "Martinis are the only American invention as perfect as a sonnet."
+Here are six simple steps to make your version of the classic cocktail like a pro.

-Considering that this is a drink that’s essentially 100% alcohol, you’ll want to make sure you’re using spirits from a delicious, dependable distillery.
-Start with around 4-ounces of gin or vodka and 1-ounce of Vermouth and adjust as necessary.
-Here are a couple reliable brands we always love:
+Considering this cocktail is essentially 100% alcohol, use spirits from a delicious, dependable distillery.
+Start with around 4 ounces gin or vodka, and 1 ounce vermouth; and adjust as necessary.
+Here are a couple reliable brands we love:

 Always use clean, new ice when mixing a martini.
-Chipped ice is best, since it cools the drink faster than cubes.
-Remember that ice from your freezer can become affected by the food around it, so keep that in mind if you’re making at ice home.
+Chipped ice is best, since it cools faster than cubes.
+Remember that ice from your freezer is affected by the food around it, so keep that in mind when you make at ice home.

-Traditionally you stir spirits as not to “bruise" them.
-We recommend stirring briskly for about 20 seconds with a long-handled spoon.
-You can still shake things up if you like a bit of extra dilution and a charged mouthfeel in your martini
+Traditionally, you stir spirits as to not "bruise" them.
+We recommend a brisk stir with a long-handled spoon for about 20 seconds.
+You can still shake things up if you like your martini with a bit extra dilution and a charged mouthfeel.

-Always chill your glassware prior to serving your martini, either in the freezer or with ice cubes.
-Around five to ten minutes of chill time should do it.
+Before serving a martini, chill your glassware in the freezer or with ice cubes.
+Around 5 to 10 minutes of chill time should do it.

-Whether you prefer your martini bone dry (no vermouth), dry (some vermouth) or wet (even more vermouth), make sure to always refrigerate your vermouth once opened.
-It will spoil quicker if left at room temperature.
+Whether you prefer your martini bone dry (no vermouth), dry (some vermouth), or wet (more vermouth); always refrigerate your vermouth once opened.
+It spoils quicker when left at room temperature.

-Olive, Lemon Twist, Onions.
-These are the classic martini garnishes, but why not try something different?
-An orange twist, grapefruit twist, spoon of caviar, cucumber slice, or edible flowers are all pretty pairing ideas to top off your glass.
-If you want to really wow your guests, you can make your own martini olives.
+Olive, lemon twist, and onions are classic martini garnishes; but try something different.
+An orange or grapefruit twist, spoon of caviar, cucumber slice, or edible flowers are pretty pairing ideas for crowning your creation.

 Tips provided with help from Brent Lamberti, elit Vodka Ambassador.